 A scan tool is a must for automotive diagnostic work today.
 When your Check Engine Light is on, you have to access the vehicle's onboard diagnostics with a code reader, scan tool or scanner software to find out what's wrong.
 A scan tool allows you to read faul codes and other diagnostic information.

-The problem with reading manual flash codes is that (1) they are no longer used on most 1996 and newer vehicles (one exception is Nissan), and (2) counting the series of flashes can be confusing.
-Most flash codes use a combination of long and short flashes to indicate double digit codes, and if the vehicle has more than one code, it may be tricky to tell when one code ends and the next one begins.
-So the preferred method of reading codes on older vehicles is to use a code reader or scan tool.
+Manual flash codes were mostly discontinued in 1996 when OBD2 arrived.
+Besides, counting flashes accurately can be challenging even for experienced technicians.
+Most flash codes used a combination of long and short flashes to indicate double digit codes, and if the vehicle has more than one code, it may be tricky to tell when one code ends and the next one begins.
+So all codes now are digital and require a plug-in scan tool to read them.

 An important point to keep in mind here is that a fault code by itself does NOT tell you which part needs to be replaced.
 The code only tells you that a fault has been detected, not what caused it.
 The code serves as a starting point for further diagnosis.
 Many people don't understand this and assume an inexpensive code reader is all they need to "diagnose" and repair their vehicle.